ustaxcourt/ef-cms/docs/postgres-research.md

 2. Deeper Cost Exploration
 3. Setup for Lower + Higher Envs
 4. Present to Team for Buy-in
-5. Create Devex card for Transaction
-6. Create Devex card for Postgres / Modify Existing to Include All Postgres Work
-7. Determine Roll out plan
+5. Determine Roll out plan
-8. Determine plan for moving remaining opensearch + dynamo entities (or experiment with messages first?)
+6. Determine plan for moving remaining opensearch + dynamo entities (or experiment with messages first?)

 ## Left to do

 1. iam token refresh functionality
 2. investigate if we can generate tokens using roles instead of users (jim's request)
-3. need to add indexes to migration.